 You can also flip the chord shape to look like this,

-And it still has the exact same three notes as the initial shape.
+and it still has the exact same three notes as the original shape.

 That right there is a great way to expand your inventory of memorized chords!

 Read more about mirrored chord shapes in this article.

 - and a burning desire to learn the most used 3-string cigar box guitar chord shapes

 So get that poster, steal your spouse's or neighbor's stack of blank recipe cards (or wherever you can grab a handful of index cards) and start drawing.

 After you're done, you're set to master 3-string cigar box guitar chord shapes in just a few minutes every day.